 |Address: Off Weston Woods Road, Harwich, MA 02645|

 If you’re headed for Cape Cod, Massachusetts for your summer vacation, take a day to visit the Cape Cod Lavender Farm!

 Located in the town of Harwich, the mid-Cape 11-acre herb farm comes alive from late June to mid July with their annual lavender harvest.

 Fresh lavender bouquets are picked and sold in baskets or bunches, or shaken to collect buds that are filled with everlasting fragrant oils.

 The secluded lavender farm is surrounded by 75 acres of wooded conservation land.
 So, while taking in the amazing aroma, you can enjoy a stroll on the the walking trails.

-Or, if you’re a photographer, artist or writer, the farm is the ideal place to get some inspiration amongst the intoxicating fragrant fields.
+Or, if you’re a photographer, artist or writer, the lavender fields is the ideal place to get some inspiration amongst the intoxicating fragrant blooms.